Do's and Don'ts to Brighten a Dark Room

 Is there a room in your home that you tend to avoid?
 Chances are it's lacking in sufficient natural light.
 A dark room tends to project a gloomy, forbidding feeling, which gives off the message, "Stay away."
 The good news is, though, that you can turn a depressing room around.
 Use these decorating do's and don'ts to brighten up your dark room.

-Do take inventory of the room and see exactly what's causing the dark feeling.
+1. DON'T despair.
+DO take inventory of the room and see exactly what's causing the dark feeling.

-Do lighten up the room's "mood" by decluttering and cleaning till it shines.
+2. DON'T neglect a room because of its dimness.
+DO lighten up the room's "mood" by decluttering and cleaning till it shines.

-Do hang cheerful art or photographs.
+4. DON'T leave those fresh, clean walls bare once you've painted them.
+DO hang cheerful art or photographs.
 One large-scale picture can give the entire room a more open feel.
 And personalizing the space will help you enjoy spending time there.

-Do magnify every bit of natural light.
+8. DON'T limit yourself to enjoying only the daylight that comes in through the window unassisted.
+DO magnify every bit of natural light.
 Hang a glittery mobile or a mirror, and display a collection of silver goblets, crystal vases, or other reflective objects.

 Laura Firszt writes for networx.com.